misha-antonenko/macos_keyboard_remapper/README.md

 [crates-url]: https://crates.io/crates/macos_keyboard_remapper

-this simple macOS daemon will remap keys from the US QWERTY layout to Dvorak layout _iff_ no "control" or "command" keys are pressed. this is done in order to preserve compatibility with apps that define their keybindings relative to QWERTY.
+this simple macOS daemon will remap keys from the US QWERTY layout to Dvorak layout _iff_ no "control" or "command" or "function" keys are pressed. this is done in order to preserve compatibility with apps that define their keybindings relative to QWERTY.

 ## why another keyboard remapper?